jtkSource/corda-apps/bond-issuance/README.md

 ```
 - request will generate a BondState which has a copy of the terms and is shared by the Issuer and Investor
-- Once all the bonds are sold, the issuer can start giving coupon paymetns
+- Once all the bonds are sold, the issuer can start giving coupon payments
--